 DesignWise Process – Sharing & Maintenance

-Tips and best practices for the long-term management of DesignWise models.
+Tips and best practices for the long-term management of DesignWise assets.

 Part 1.
 Collaboration and review

-Sharing also ensures that plans do not get lost when people transition to different roles or move to other job opportunities.
+Sharing also ensures that assets do not get lost when people transition to different roles or move to other job opportunities.

 While sharing enables the most interactive access to DesignWise capabilities, sometimes export is more practical.
 Some of the most popular collaboration formats include mind maps, Excel, and feature files.